mparticle-integrations/mparticle-apple-integration-kochava/README.md

 This repository contains the [Kochava](https://www.kochava.com) integration for the [mParticle Apple SDK](https://github.com/mParticle/mparticle-apple-sdk).

+## Installation

+KochavaTracker 4.0.0 and on is a Swift package.
+To install it, simply add this package as a dependency.

+In Xcode, see File > Swift Packages > Add Package Dependency ... > and enter the URL for this package repository.

+## Integration using CocoaPods

+Prior to 4.0.0, KochavaTracker supported CocoaPods.

 ### Adding the integration

 1. Add the kit dependency to your app's Podfile: